 In 2008, amid a burgeoning real estate market and growing conversation about increasing downtown residential options, rising property values and rents were beginning to price artists out of Olympia (pop. ~50,000).
 Creating more space for artists to live and work, along the lines of an Artspace live/work development, was necessary to keep artists in Olympia, support the local creative economy, and complement ongoing downtown redevelopment efforts.

-- Refine the project concept based on the needs of the creative community
+- Refine the project concept based on the needs of the creative community.

-- Help local leaders navigate the path toward the identified priority project
+- Help local leaders navigate the path toward the identified priority project concept.

-Scope of Work:
+Scopes of Work: